 - 100% of order volume fulfilled with Chuck

 - Training reduced from four weeks to one day

 Bodybuilding.com, founded in 1999, is the world's largest online retailer of sports nutrition supplements.
 They offer 13,500+ sports nutrition and fitness products, and manage a robust fitness community and content program that provides value to more than 35 million people every month.
 As people are spending more time at home, interest in personal fitness has taken off, leading Bodybuilding.com's business to grow significantly.

 In 2019, the company introduced Chucks across their two US distribution centers, replacing a manual picking process and enabling the team to rethink the workflow of their fulfillment operation.

 Bodybuilding.com was using manual carts and paper pick lists to fulfill orders, which led to accuracy issues, a highly physical and inefficient workflow, and long training cycles (3-4 weeks).
 In addition, the orders were picked to totes and put on a conveyor to pack out stations, leading to increased labor costs and longer lead times.
 Being a customer-first company, Bodybuilding.com has built a culture around exceeding customer expectations.

-In order to meet expectations, the supply chain team was focused on finding a solution that would get the right orders out the door faster, and into customer hands sooner.
+To do that, the supply chain team sought a solution to get the right orders out the door faster, and into customer hands sooner.